r-grandorder/tri-hermes/en/pages/Lostbelt/olympus.md

 **Musashi:**
 Whoa, the middle of the street is glowing!
-This is definitely going to draw attention!
+This is definitely going to draw attention !

 **Macarios:**
 The spell's giving off magical energy!